Farahani-Ali/Calcium-Imaging/README.md

 * count the numebr of times a cell was active
 * drops the sequence S/D sequence
 * Finds the time when a cell became active for the first time
+* finds the duration (in seconds) for each period of activation
+* finds average of time a neuron was active
+* gives the minimum and maximum periods of activation for a neuron cell